 “What good is talent if it is easily perverted by gluttony or sloth?
 It must be focused to be of any use”

-Nettle: For today we have about five minutes left – Unfortunately, but it already well over 2 am here in Moscow.
+Alexander: For today we have about five minutes left – Unfortunately, but it already well over 2 am here in Moscow.
 But I’d be delighted to continue another day 😀

 Anyways, after all that insights I realize again, that introducing you seems to me like being in danger of omitting something important.
 I mean, you are into ceremonial magic, the cabala, Enochian magic, but still well acquainted with Wicca and Voodoo.
 You practice tarot, prepare and teach crystal tonics, you draw and paint in oil, and show quite some talent in crafting your own tools and accessories for your altar room.
 Let’s get bluntly back to our first topic: Talent or discipline?
 Which one wins?